Security Policies

 Each Security Policy contains the following:

-A list of paths within which this Policy will be applied.
+A list of paths or scopes within which this Policy will be applied.

 Optional Edge Functions(s) to run when requests are sent to the specified paths.